fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-17-debugging-poetry.md

 Add breakpoints, just left to the line number of the code you wish to debug in the git repo.

 Now, from the debug menu, you can pick between the different configurations above and execute them in the debugger.
-This will cause these commands to run inside the vscode debug wrapper.
+This will cause these commands to run inside the Visual Studio Code debug wrapper.

+More on debugging in Visual Studio Code [here](https://code.visualstudio.com/docs/editor/debugging).

 Happy developing/debugging!